 If you are thinking about homeschooling, you probably have 1000 questions about how it works and how to start homeschooling.
 This post is contributed by Katie Shuler who is a computer junkie, workbook hating, TV watching, iGadget addicted, homeschooling mom.
 A not-so-country girl living in a very-country Georgia small town, she has been homeschooling her two boys since 2005.
 You can catch a little glimpse of her homeschool life when you visit her blog, You.
 Me.
 Us.

 The first thing I would suggest to everyone is to get to know the homeschool laws for your state.
 While most states have minimal requirements, a few others can be quite tedious.
-Even if nothing the state could require of you would change your mind about homeschooling, you want to make sure you have at least a basic understanding of what is going to be expected.
+These laws may govern various aspects of homeschooling, such as the curriculum, teacher qualifications, record-keeping, and testing.
+By taking the time to research and understand the laws, you can ensure that you are meeting all the necessary obligations and providing your child with a legitimate education.
+It is important to know what is going to be expected from your state guidelines before you get started.

 Chose Home School Curriculum